 5.1.
 Purpose: The Distinguished Faculty Scholarly and Creative Achievement Award, established in 1982, is designed to encourage, reward, and publicly acknowledge sustained excellence in scholarly and creative achievement by members of the University’s faculty.
 The award recognizes excellence in the visual and performing arts, in the publication of scholarly work, in the completion of research and sponsored projects, and in the development of new and innovative ideas in research and problem solving.
-Normally, there are no more than three (3) awards granted annually.
+Normally, there are no more than four (4) awards granted annually.

 5.2.
-Eligibility: All faculty are eligible for the award.
+Eligibility: All Unit-3 faculty are eligible for the award.
 Nominees must have been employed by the University for a minimum of five (5) years.
 The award is based on a candidate's achievements while a faculty member of California State University, Long Beach.
 A period of ten (10) years must have elapsed before a past recipient of this award is eligible for it again.

 5.3.
 Nomination: Nominations for the Distinguished Faculty Scholarly and Creative Achievements Award may be submitted by university faculty, staff, administrators, students, and alumni/ae.
 Any nominator may nominate only one (1) candidate for this award in a given academic year.
 The letter of nomination, signed by the nominator(s), shall identify the nominee and shall provide a brief rationale for the nomination.
 Nomination letters shall be submitted to the Academic Senate Office.